-The orange terpene TERPOR is a very powerful solvent used in industry.
+TERPOR orange terpene is a very powerful solvent used across various industries.
 Of natural and renewable origin, it is derived from orange peel.
-It is obtained by pressing orange skins, a by-product of orange juice.
+It is obtained by pressing orange rinds, a by-product of orange juice production.
 It is readily biodegradable.

-It partially replaces petroleum-based solvents, such as white spirit or glycol ethers.
+It partially replaces petrochemical-derived solvents such as white spirit or glycol ethers.

 Orange terpene is also known as d-limonene or orange oil.
-Limonene takes its name from the lemon, whose fragrance it partly gives.
+Limonene takes its name from the lemon, whose fragrance it partly contributes to.
 With the chemical formula C10H16, it exists in two isomers: d-limonene and l-limonene.
-The former is found mainly in citrus fruits, the latter in pine oils, turpentine and peppermint oil.
+The first is found mainly in citrus fruits, the second in pine oils, turpentine, and peppermint oil.

 TERPOR comes in the form of a clear, slightly yellow liquid with a characteristic citrus scent.

 We offer it for sale exclusively to professionals.
-It is available in several packaging sizes: 5-liter cans, 20-liter cans and 200-liter drums.
+It is available in several package sizes: 5-liter cans, 20-liter cans, and 200-liter drums.

 MAIN FUNCTIONS

-TERPOR is highly effective as a degreaser, tar remover, wax remover, penetrating lubricant and graffiti cleaning solvent.
+TERPOR is highly effective as a degreaser, tar remover, wax stripper, penetrating lubricant, and graffiti cleaning solvent.
 It has strong wetting power and leaves no residue after evaporation.

 INDUSTRIAL USE

-- Paint, varnish and wood stain industry: used as a solvent.
-In particular, in alkyd paints, it improves the flow and gloss of lacquers.
+- Paint, varnish, and wood stain industry: used as a solvent.
+In particular, in alkyd paints, it improves leveling and the gloss of lacquers.

-- Detergent industry: used in the composition of certain professional cleaning products.
+- Detergent industry: used in the formulation of certain professional cleaning products.
 It is valued for its citrus scent and its degreasing properties.

 - Mechanical industries: industrial degreaser used to remove grease and oil from engines and machine tools.
 Also used to dissolve adhesive and sealant residues.